 Pakistan possesses a major military power with nuclear equipment and is in constant political and armed conflict with India about the Kashmir disputed area.

 Inside this cluster of tribes, and in a country where terrorism has almost eradicated tourism, the visitor will first feel like… an alien.
 The surprise and curiosity of the Pakistani for the stranger, needs just a smile to transform into unprecedented friendliness, hospitality, invitations and offers, spontaneous help.
-But the fact of its proximity to Afghanistan and the hard to survey mountain passes, results the existence of Taliban members and other radical groups among the population, which sully the reputation of the country with weapons, drug trafficking and frequent deadly terrorist attacks.

 1. From the border to Islamabad, Hunza and Chitral